 Contentment breeds happiness, and happiness breeds more happiness.

-Make sure to tap into the most basic human emotions while building any part of your business, and you’ll never have to worry about sales.
+Tap into the most basic human emotions while building any part of your business; you’ll never have to worry about sales.

 Keeps Consumers Hooked In